Sotheby's International Realty

 Highway 14 – Turquoise Trail

 Highway 14, known as The Turquoise Trail, offers a winsome journey through history and beauty alike.
-Stretching from Lone Butte to the historic mining towns of Cerrillos and Madrid and the forested slopes of Sandia Peak, Cedar Crest, and Tijeras, this storied corridor links Santa Fe and Albuquerque with a chain of small distinctive communities—each with its own charm and appeal for those seeking a village setting in which to put down roots.
+The area stretches from Lone Butte to the historic mining towns of Cerrillos and Madrid and the forested slopes of Sandia Peak, Cedar Crest, and Tijeras.
+This storied corridor also links Santa Fe and Albuquerque with a chain of small distinctive communities—each with its own charm and appeal for those seeking a village setting in which to put down roots.

 Lamy